 - We use our Environmental Management System combined with an understanding of our environmental risks and opportunities to help inform our strategy to reduce our environmental impact.
+Our Inform our strategy to reduce our environmental impact.
 Our commitment to environmental management is reflected in our environmental goals.
 Every year, we introduce Actively C.A.R.E. goals to help us quantify and monitor our efforts to control and remove exposures.
 In 2021, we developed our first Environmental Actively C.A.R.E. goal and after successful completion of many of the efforts within it, we set new goals for 2022.
-In 2021, we focused on the reduction of excess engine runtimes and idle times, environmental training and development of potential technologies to aid in efficiencies.
+In 2021, we focused on the reduction of excess engine runtimes and idle times, environmental training and development of notential technologies to aid in efficiencies training and development of potential technologies to aid in efficiencies.
 In 2022, we are focused on an overall reduction in greenhouse gas emissions normalized by the distance we drill along with further environmental training and development of potential technologies. - Additionally, as part of our environmental Actively C.A.R.E. goals, we measured our Scope 1 and 2 emissions, which we publicly disclose in our Sustainability Report.
-This process of data collection allows us to further refine our strategy to help reduce environmental impacts from targeted emission sources and our public reporting of this information promotes transparency and accountability.
+This process of data collection allows us to further refine our strategy to help reduce environmental impacts from targeted emission sources and our public reporting of this information promotes transparency and accountability to be a sustainable company.
+In 2021, we released our inaugural Sustainability Report, which highlights our efforts to maintain impactful corporate stewardship and was prepared in accordance with the Sustainability Accounting Standards Board (SASB), Task Force on Climate-related Financial Disclosures (TCFD) and Global Reporting Initiative (GRI) reporting frameworks.
+Some of the actions we take to improve our sustainability are described below and more information can be found on our sustainability website at www.helmerichpayne.com/sustainability and in our Sustainability Report.